 Horse Hoof Abscesses

-There appears to be a direct relationship between the imbalance of minerals in some forages and the occurrence of horse hoof abscesses and or poor hoof quality.
-The usual profile of our UK forage and also much of that throughout Europe is one where a picture of high iron and high manganese blocks the uptake of low copper and low zinc.
+There is a direct relationship between the imbalance of minerals in some forages and the occurrence of horse hoof abscesses and or poor hoof quality.
+The usual profile of our UK and European grass and hay fed to horses is one where a picture of high iron and high manganese blocks the uptake of low copper and low zinc.
 Where molybdenum is also high then copper absorption is further compromised.

 Zinc is present in high concentrations in normal hoof tissue and is critical for a variety of functions.
 It is vital for the assembly of keratin and keratin is the major structural protein from which hooves are made.
-Zinc is also essential for a variety of enzymes that every metabolically active cell needs and is involved in regulating the rate of cellular division, cellular activity and cellular maturation.
-Think lottery machine, think ratios of manganese to zinc which are regularly over 30:1 and it is not too difficult to see that zinc deficiency is showing in our horses hooves in a number of ways.
-You might see:
+Zinc is also essential for a variety of enzymes that every metabolically active cell needs.
+It is involved in regulating the rate of cellular division, cellular activity and cellular maturation.
+Think lottery machine, think ratios of manganese to zinc which are regularly over 30:1 and it is not too difficult to see that zinc deficiency is showing in our horses’ hooves in a number of ways.

 - slow hoof growth